Leroy Burgess: Career

 Burgess is a Founding Member of the National R&B Music Society Inc.

 Burgess still performs as a member of Black Ivory and continues to perform as a solo artist with Saving Coco, overseas.

 Burgess now records exclusively through his own record label, Burgess Entertainment Recordings/PROS International, and has released several singles under that moniker.. including "Jesus Children Of America"(2017), "Barely Breaking Even" (2019) with Louie Vega and Patrick Adams (through a partnership with BBE Records and Vega Records), "Dance Till U Can't" (2021) (through a partnership with Omniverse Records) and most recently "Somewhere" (2021) from his forthcoming album, "These Days".

+Further in 2022, Burgess released his "These Days" album, followed by "These Days/The Remixes" in 2023, which featured remixes from Louie Vega, The Reflex, Marc Mac, Kenny Carpenter, Stacy Kidd and PL Sweets to notable critical success.
+He continues to work with Vega and others, creating new music and new releases.
+He is in high demand for his string and orchestral arranging skills.
+His label, Burgess Entertainment Recordings/PROS International introduced new artists Tyrone Williams, PL Sweets and newcomer Dungeon Jones.

+Burgess recently added Film Scoring to his impressive resume, creating the scores for a number of films written and directed by nephew/stepson Andrew MrTwo'Oh Jackson, including "Affliction" and "Game On".

+As of 2025, he celebrates 56 years in the music industry and his 72nd birthday.